-Since the operational activity data presented in RSMeans' cost data books are generated based on the overall length of equipment on site, an equipment actual running time factor (i.e., actual usage factor) was further employed to determine actual usage hours for the purpose of estimating equipment emissions.
-The usage factor for each equipment type was obtained from Federal Highway Administration's Roadway Construction Noise Model User's Guide (FHWA 2006).
+Since the operational activity data presented in RSMeans' cost data books are generated based on the overall length of equipment presence duration on site, an equipment actual running time factor (i.e., actual usage factor) was further employed to determine actual equipment usage hours for the purpose of estimating equipment emissions.
+The usage factor for each equipment type was obtained from Federal Highway Administration's Roadway Construction Noise Model User's Guide (Federal Highway Administration [FHWA] 2006).
 Emission factors related to construction-associated delivery trucks were estimated using the USEPA Mobile6 emission factor model (USEPA 2003), that provides a specific emission factor data base for various truck classifications.
-Similar to the construction equipment emissions estimate described above, the highest sulfur content (0.5%) fuel input available in the Mobile6 model, which is also the highest sulfur content observed in the RIA (USEPA 2000), was conservatively used to predict both SO2 and PM emissions from diesel-powered vehicles.
-The crew's commuting vehicle emissions were estimated using the same Mobile6 model and assumed workers would travel approximately an average of 10 mi (16 km) per day to the site using shuttle buses or vans.
+Similar to the construction equipment emissions estimate described above, the highest sulfur content (0.5%) fuel input available in the Mobile6 model was conservatively used to predict both SO2 and PM emissions from diesel-powered vehicles.
+The crew's commuting vehicle emissions were estimated using the same Mobile6 model and assumed workers would travel approximately an average of 10 mi per day to the site using shuttle buses or vans.